-Within South Tees Hospitals NHS Foundation Trust there is also plenty of opportunity for development within the organisation where I’ve had the chance to complete courses such as human performance practitioner training, dare to lead training programme and chartered institute of personnel and development short courses.
+Within South Tees Hospitals NHS Foundation Trust there are plenty of opportunities for development.
+During my time here I’ve had the chance to complete courses such as human performance practitioner training, Dare to Lead training programme and Chartered Institute of Personnel and Development short courses.

 Tell us something about your role people might not be aware of

 Currently, I’m a collaborative chair within the organisation which means I have oversight of pathology, radiology and medical physics in addition to pharmacy.

 I’m also a director on the South Tees Healthcare Management Board and represent the North East and North Cumbria region at the national Acute Pharmacy Providers Advisory Group (APPAG).

 What do you like about working at South Tees in pharmacy?

 South Tees pharmacy is very much in development and the team is growing year on year.

 The organisation recognises the importance of pharmacy services and provides the appropriate investment needed to improve patient safety.

 For example, we’ve had a recent investment in a new EPMA system and automated medicines cabinets across all acute areas.